mworion/MountWizzard4/README.rst

     abstracting your ASCOM devices or devices which speak native ASCOM Alpaca if you want to connect over IP with your environment.

-For the core devices there is native ASCOM support (Windows platform only).
+-   For the core devices there is native ASCOM support (Windows platform only).
     Please be reminded, that ASCOM has 32bit and 64bit driver implementations and MW4 could also be installed in 32bit or 64 bit python environment.
 They could be not be mixed!
-32bit python supports only 32bit drivers and vice versa.
+32bit python supports only 32bit drivers and vice versa .
 Normally this should not be an issue...

-In addition an online connection is used for some services which might be very helpful.
+-   In addition an internet connection is used for some services which might be very helpful.

 It is recommended to use mount firmware 2.16 (ideally 2.16.11) or later as some of the functions don't work with older firmware versions.
 It should not be a